OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 ## 5. Calling the core service to create a user

+Click on the `Users` endpoint.
 Click on `POST /v3/Users` to expand that endpoint.
 The HTML form will expand to show more options for calling this endpoint.
+See the following illustration and descripiton.

 ![POST Users](img/post-users.png)